Insulin: The Canadian discovery that has saved millions of lives

 sugar

-People with type 2 diabetes cannot
+People with Type 2 diabetes cannot

 use insulin effectively.
 They tend to